infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ![[School Aged (Physical, Cognitive, Social).png]]

+## Warning Signs
+According to Hope Worldwide[^14], here are a few concerns of not meeting these needs at this age
+- Where the child does not accomplish the tasks, he may give up hope for the future
+- The child might feel inferior (less than his/her peers)
+- The child may feel inadequate (not knowing, not being able)

+## Role of caregiver
+According to Hope Worldwide[^14], here are a few practices to support children at this age,
+- Praise the child’s efforts
+- Encourage the child to see himself/herself as equal to the peers
+- Encourage a sense of being able to achieve even against all problems
+- Teach them how to handle failure and solve problems
+- Caregiver must give appropriate support

 ## Adolescents
 ![[Adoloscents (Physical, Cognitive, Social).png]]

 ![[Adolescents (Emotional).png]]

+## Role of the caregiver:
+According to Hope Worldwide[^14], here are a few practices to support children at this age,
+- Keep open communication channels
+- Encourage the child to speak their mind or express their opinions
+- Provide advice and guidance
+- Set boundaries with child
+- Give the child the opportunity to express his/her anger and other difficult feelings

 # Assessment tools [[Assessment Tools]]
 - According to a paper that looked at IQ of children growing up in CCIs,